claudia1462656918/MSiA-Value-Chain-Project/README.md

 ## Project Charter

 **Vision**: Evaluate area of improvement for bank's marketing improvements and increase bank clients’ interest in subscribing the bank's financial product
 There is a portrugess bank that spends excessive budget on marketing but does not have a satisfied result: number of bank clients who buy the product does not change significantly.
-In order to handle this problem, we need to identify
+In order to handle this problem, we need to identify the right

 **Mission**: Drive subscription of term deposit by using data of clients and last contact of current campaign of the Portuguese bank to inform targeting decision